Septic Arthritis

 Objective evidence related to the diagnosis of septic arthritis comes from three sources: blood tests; synovial fluid aspiration and examination; and medical imaging.

 The gold standard for diagnosing septic arthritis is a positive bacterial culture of synovial fluid obtained from a joint aspiration.
-On the other hand, definitive culture results may not be known for 24 to 48 hours, and (owing to the cartilage-destructive properties of white cells in infected joint fluid) waiting that long to treat can be harmful.
-Thus, information that could be obtained immediately – namely, the number of white cells per microliter – is used as a proxy.
+However, culture results may not be known for 24 to 48 hours, and waiting that long to treat can be harmful.
+Thus, information that could be obtained immediately – namely, the number of WBCs per microliter – is used as a proxy.

-The Kocher criteria can be used to assist with diagnosis of pediatric septic arthritis of the hip.
-The four criteria are 1) a history of fever over 38.5 degrees Celsius, 2) an inability to bear weight on the affected extremity, 3) an ESR greater than 40 mm/hr, and 4) a white count greater than 12,000 cells/microliter.
-If the patient has three of these factors, the probability of septic arthritis is more than 90%.
-If all four are present, it’s a virtual certainty.
+The Kocher criteria can be used to assist in diagnosing pediatric septic arthritis of the hip.
+The four criteria are 1) fever over 38.5 degrees Celsius, 2) inability to bear weight on the affected extremity, 3) ESR greater than 40 mm/hr, and 4) WBC count greater than 12,000 cells/uL.
+If a patient has three of these factors, the probability of septic arthritis is more than 90%.
+If all four factors are present, the diagnosis of septic arthritis is a virtual certainty.

 Epidemiology